cloudwalk/op-stack-devnet/run-EIP-4844-blobs.md

 ```

-4. Add fork timestamps to `node1-op-node` service (Sequencer) in `docker-compose.yml` file, they should be before L2 network start timestamp to run it with genesis block:
+4. Add the fork timestamps to the `node1-op-node` service (Sequencer) in the `docker-compose.yml` file, they should be before the L2 network start timestamp to run it with genesis block:

 ```yaml
   node1-op-node: